strawberry-tools/www.strawberryssg.com/src/content/features.md

 My page.... blah blah blah.
 ```

-While this setting can be done page-by-page to opt them out of the sitemap, you can also set this in your Gotham config file to opt-out all pages by default.
+While this setting can be done page-by-page to opt them out of the sitemap, you can also set this in your Strawberry config file to opt-out all pages by default.
 Then, you can manually opt-in pages.

 ### Menu Items Support Opening in New Tabs

-If you have a menu item that you'd prefer to open in a new tab (or window, depending on browser), you can now do so via the Gotham config file.
+If you have a menu item that you'd prefer to open in a new tab (or window, depending on browser), you can now do so via the Strawberry config file.
 Here's an example:

 ```yaml